 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the specialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the subspecialty of pediatric anesthesiology or adult cardiothoracic anesthesiology by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

-- 2.4.b.
-The program director must have a current appointment as a member of the anesthesiology faculty at the primary clinical site.
+- 2.4.a.1.
+If certified in adult cardiothoracic anesthesiology, the program director must demonstrate experience, expertise, and scholarship in pediatric cardiac anesthesiology.
+(Core) - 2.4.b.
+The program director must have a current appointment as a member of the pediatric anesthesiology faculty at the primary clinical site.
 (Core) - 2.4.c.
-The program director must demonstrate completion of an adult cardiothoracic anesthesiology fellowship, or at least five years of participation in a clinical adult cardiothoracic anesthesiology fellowship as a faculty member.
+The program director must demonstrate completion of a pediatric cardiac anesthesiology fellowship, and/or at least three years of participation in a clinical pediatric cardiac anesthesiology fellowship as a faculty member.
 (Core) - 2.4.d.
-The program director must have current certification in advanced perioperative transesophageal echocardiography (TEE) by the National Board of Echocardiography (NBE).
-(Core) - 2.4.d.1.
-The program director must demonstrate participation in the NBE's Maintenance of Certification in Echocardiography (MOCE) process.
+The program director must possess at least three years of post-fellowship experience in clinical pediatric cardiac anesthesiology.
 (Core) - 2.4.e.
 The program director must demonstrate ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research.
 (Core) - 2.4.f.
-The program director must devote at least 50 percent of the program director's clinical, educational, administrative, and academic time to adult cardiothoracic anesthesiology.
-(Core) - 2.4.g.
-The program director must have privileges to perform peri-operative TEE.
+The program director must devote at least 50 percent of their clinical, educational, administrative, and academic time to pediatric cardiac anesthesiology.
 (Core)